apache/nuttx/configs/samv71-xult/README.txt

     STATUS:
-      2016-04-21:  I have gotten the apps/examples/nximage to work with lots issues with verbose GRAPHICS and UPDATER debug ON.
+      2016-04-21:  I have gotten the apps/examples/nximage to work with lots issues with 16-bit RGB and verbose GRAPHICS and UPDATER debug ON.
 There are reliability problems and it hangs at the end of the test.
 But if I turn UPDATE debug off (only), then the display output is corrupted.
 I have also see hardfaults.

         Mostly likely, the UPDATER debug output slows the updates and avoids some kind of race condition with the networking.
 Oddly,